Thinking of buying a coffee machine this Christmas? Get the lowdown on the latest models to consider.

 Keep scrolling for more details on the coffee machines to look out for this Christmas, along with our expert tips on the features that matter and other good gift options for coffee fans.

-Best Buy coffee machines – the exceptional machines worth splashing out on
+Best coffee machines – the exceptional models worth splashing out on

 5 Christmas-worthy coffee machines to consider